byte4code/Project_clone/README.md

 ## Technologies used

-In this project we have used the following technologies:
+In this project the following technologies have been used:

 - HTML
 - CSS